rvesse/airline/docs/guide/practise/aliases.md

 Prior to 2.6.0 it is generally recommended to only enable chaining or overriding but not both together.

-From 2.6.0 you can use the Force Built-Ins prefix character, that defaults to `!`, to provide more explicit alias definitions that are considered valid i.e.
+From 2.6.0 you can safely enable both and use the force built-ins prefix character, which defaults to `!`, to provide more explicit alias definitions that are resolvable i.e.

 ```
 logs=!logs --format Json